 The Finder is a Singaporean lifestyle publication.
 It provides expats in Singapore with “Live Well in Singapore” content.
 This includes content about health and wellness, the best eating and drinking spots, grooming, kids stuff, travel, and culture.

-Today, it is published bi-monthly on both online and offline platforms and has a monthly readership of 50,000.
+Today, it is published bi-monthly on both online and offline platforms and has about 300k unique monthly visitors.

 This makes The Finder the ideal publication to acquire since its core business reaches out to the same group of people Moovaz serves (international relocators aka global-locals).

 The acquisition provides Moovaz with a newer and larger number of potential customers (The Finder’s large pool of readers), as well as The Finder’s existing partners and professional network.

 As with Moovaz’s partnership with real estate agents, this acquisition was a strategic one.
 Both businesses served the same target group and provided complementary services.
 This was done to create an “ecosystem of end-to-end logistics and lifestyle services”.

 Moovaz essentially took a step-by-step approach to create a network effect.

 They started off with partnerships as their main growth driver, then co-creation and co-marketing with partners, and they now just acquired one of their partners.

 What’s the future of the relocation industry like?